Hanging Your Glass

 In most cases, your glass piece comes ready to hang with a chain attached.
 If you want to hang your piece in a window, I strongly recommend using a nail/ sturdy hook that’s screwed into the window frame or the window lock or latch if yours has one.

-I’m not a huge fan of using the suction cups with hooks to hang pieces in a window, especially for heavier pieces, since they can detach over time due to changes in weather and condensation.
-Which could cause your piece to fall.*
+I’m supposed to tell you that I’m not a huge fan of using the suction cups with hooks to hang pieces in a window, especially for heavier pieces.
+Those suckers can detach over time due to changes in the weather and condensation, which could cause your piece to fall.
+Truthfully, I risk using a suction cup on smaller/ lighter pieces, but do so at your own risk.

 Your glass comes cleaned and polished to initially protect it.
 You may never need to clean your piece other than some light dusting, but over time the lead in the solder can naturally oxidize and form an opaque white outline around the solder joints.